 4. Patients feel like they are just another number in their family medicine doctor’s office.

-If there’s anything this new model of health care provides which traditional medicine does not, it is time.
+If there’s anything this new model of health care provides that traditional medicine does not, it is time.
 Dr. Tiffany Blythe, a Direct Primary Care physician from Kansas, Missouri, expresses, “What everyone really needs to know is that patients do get better care when their doctor is more satisfied with what they’re doing.
 And that takes time.
 That is what the [fee-for-service] system cannot provide us, is time with the patient.”

 In contrast to the traditional fee-for-service system, patients get unrestricted 24/7 access to their family medicine doctor.
-Instead of paying for a copay fee for appointments wherein patients are religiously shortchanged, patients subscribe to a monthly fee which entitles them to all the time and service they deserve from their family medicine doctor – that includes unlimited visits and access to their physician’s direct line.
+Instead of paying a copay fee for appointments wherein patients are religiously shortchanged, patients subscribe to a monthly fee that entitles them to all the time and service they deserve from their family medicine doctor – that includes unlimited visits and access to their physician’s direct line.